jonathanglasmeyer/bachelor/thesis/src/Main.md

     5.2 *Keyword visualization*

-    Data from the reference and the recognition results is compiled into a format suitable for consumption by a visualisation module, which will be discussed in depth further down in the chapter "Visualization for Scannability".
+    Data from the reference and the recognition results is compiled into a format suitable for consumption by a visualisation module, which will be discussed in chapter \ref{viz}.

 All intermediate steps from the pipeline are represented as files in the testcase folder.
 Table \ref{files} gives an overview of the files created by each pipeline step.